-Take the woodruff key from the crank.
-You will not need it any more.
-Please do not forget to do so, otherwise you will have trouble later on in the assembly.
-(Remark: This woodruff key does not actually hold your rotor on the shaft, this is done by the cone.
-It simply guides to the correct setting which will now be otherwise achieved.)
+- Take the woodruff key from the crank.
+You will not need it anymore. - Please do not forget to do so, otherwise you will have trouble later on the assembly.

+(Remark: This woodruff key does not actually hold your rotor on the shaft, this is done by the taper